UoB-COMSM0110/2024-group-1/README.md

 | **CardImgLoader** | Responsible for loading and storing all card images in the game. | - Loads and stores all card images at initialization.<br>- Offers a method getImg(String cardName), allowing other classes to obtain the corresponding image resource based on the card name. |

+## JSON mechanism
+We utilize custom-structured JSON files to manage our maps, enabling flexible editing and map generation.
+The JSON design encompasses the hierarchy of nodes on the map, their interconnections, and attributes like current node status and clickability.
+This facilitates interaction with Java's built-in data structures.

+Since JSON files support persistent storage, we designed save&load feature.
+EndState updates through IO operation to JSON file.
+Leveraging a ```mapTemp.json``` file facilitates resource balancing between Java's garbage collection mechanism and our game's GameEngine.

+We ensure a fresh start by loading default new maps using two fixed maps of varying difficulty.
+By evaluating the existence of ```mapTemp.json```, we update without affecting the initialization of default maps.

 ## Class diagram
 ![ClassDiagram](./docs/Class-Diagram-major.png)